KaleyraVideo/Video-iOS-SDK-Samples/Basic-Example/README.md

 callWindow = window
 ```

-When you want to start a new call, you need to configure the CallWindow instance with a [BDKCallViewControllerConfiguration](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/BDKCallViewControllerConfiguration.html), passing to it your implementation of [BDKUserInfoFetcher](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Protocols/BDKUserInfoFetcher.html) protocol.
-This protocol is intended to manage your custom formatting of an user instance.
-The CallViewController will use this fetcher to properly present contact information in its views.
-For further information on how it works, please have a look to our [sample app](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples-Swift/tree/master/UserInfoFetcher-Example) related to this argument.
+When you want to start a new call, you need to configure the CallWindow instance with a [BDKCallViewControllerConfiguration](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/BDKCallViewControllerConfiguration.html):

 ```swift
 //Here we are configuring the CallViewController instance.